geerlingguy/raspberry-pi-dramble/README.md

 Reload `http://pidramble.com/` again, and this time, you should see the site looking a lot nicer, using Drupal's default Bartik theme.
 If you log in, you'll notice the configuration in 1.0.0 of the `demo-drupal-8` project has been applied, and the site should be ready to use for simple content management.

+#### Enabling Redis cache backend

+After the update to `drupal_version` 1.0.0, the site should have the [Redis](https://www.drupal.org/project/redis) module present and installed, but it won't yet send requests to the Redis cache server.
+There's a variable you can set, `drupal_redis_enabled`, which tells Drupal to use Redis for caching (instead of the default Database backend).
+You can set it in `playbooks/drupal/vars.yml`, or via command line, e.g.:

+    $ ansible-playbook -i inventory playbooks/drupal/main.yml --extra-vars "drupal_version=1.0.0 drupal_redis_enabled=true"

 ### Testing the performance of the Dramble

 There are a few tests I like to run to get a general feel for the speed of the entire cluster.
 When tweaking configuration, adding content, changing modules, etc., it's good to test the overall performance of the cluster using tools like `ab` or `wrk`.